Self-Assessment for Career Exploration

 Interest Profiler - Discover what your interests are, and how they relate to the world of work.
 The Interest Profiler helps you decide what kinds of occupations and jobs you might want to explore based on your interests.
 (Approximate completion time: 30 minutes)

 Skills Profiler - What skills have you acquired through your jobs and other activities?
 The Skills Profiler can help you explore occupations that require your skillset.
 (Approximate completion time: 30 minutes)

 - Work Importance Profiler - What's important to you in a job?
 Discover how much you value achievement, independence, recognition, relationships, support, and working conditions in a job.
 Get a list of jobs that reflect your values.
 (Approximate completion time: 30 minutes)

 What jobs closely match the skills of your last job?

 Enter a previous job title at mySkillsmyFuture to receive a list of jobs using similar skills.
 Information includes comparison of earnings, skills, knowledge, and the typical level of training, licensing, and certification.

 Are you a veteran who wants to find a civilian job?

 Visit the Services for Veterans page for information on EDD resources, occupational resources, and more.
-You can also visit the Monster Veteran Employment Center to translate your military sills, experience, and training to find career opportunities available.
+You can also visit the Monster Veteran Employment Center or the Military Crosswalk Search to translate your military skills, experience, and training to find career opportunities available.
 You can get assistance with your self-assessment at a local America's Job Center of California location.
 Use the EDD Office Locator to find an office near you.